HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 Kanan plans to travel north of [[Sirkonos|Sirkonos]] in order to find aid from the dwarves of [[Steinwalde]] in reforging [[Anathema]] and in turning the [[Vessel of Avarice]] into [[Nightfall, the Hand that Feeds]].
 Kanan is going to need the help of a guide of some kind, in addition to carefully managing his resources for the long trip. [[Rudolph van Richten]] is his guide

 - Overload the chalice and maybe go to the hells?
+(Done)

 #### Gear Ideas
 One of the primary objectives too is for Kanan to sort out some of his gear on this journey.
 Gear should be put into the [[Pricing and Crafting]] document too.